-We will posted this report with the audited 2021 financial statement on the Fund's website.
+This report will be posted including the audited 2022 financial statement on the Fund's website.
 Notice of this posting was given to all insurer subject to assessment in all assessment notices since 2017.
 The Fund complies with the requirements of INS 11.02 (2) through these notifications and the posting of the report on its website.

-We appreciate your active participation on the Fund Board.
-Without the ongoing support of your office and the staff, the Fund could not fulfill its statutory mission.
-Please contact me if you any questions on this report.
+We appreciate the generous support of your office and the staff in fulfilling the Fund's statutory mission.
+Please contact me if there are any questions about the contents of this report.